-- In a stand mixer fitted with the paddle attachment or a large mixing bowl with an electric mixer, cream together butter and sugar until fluffy and light in color.
-Add egg through cardamom and mix well.
+- In a stand mixer fitted with the paddle attachment or a large mixing bowl with an electric mixer, cream together the butter and sugar until fluffy and light in color.
+Blend in the egg, orange zest and orange juice.

-- Slowly, add flour mixture until fully combined.
+- Slowly, add the flour mixture until fully combined.

-- Place in the refrigerator for a minimum of 4 hours but up to 5 days.
+- Place it in the refrigerator for a minimum of 4 hours but up to 5 days.
 If freezing, double wrap with plastic wrap and then aluminum foil.

-- When ready to bake (thaw if frozen), preheat oven to 375°F and line a cookie sheet with parchment paper.
+- When ready to bake (thaw if frozen), preheat the oven to 375°F and line a cookie sheet with parchment paper.
 Cut cookie dough into 1/4 inch disks and place on the prepared cookie sheet about 2 inches apart.
 Cookies will spread, so make sure they have some room.

-- Bake for 9-12 minutes, or until tops are lightly browned and puffy.
+- Bake the cookies for 10-12 minutes, or until tops are lightly browned.
 Allow to cool for 5 minutes before moving to a cooling rack.
-Cooking times vary based on your oven, so watch them closely and remove when centers are tracky and shiny.
+Cooking times vary based on your oven, so watch them closely and remove when centers are tacky and shiny.

 - If you've tried this recipe, come back and let us know how it was in the comments or ratings.